jenkinsci/emergency-stop-pipelines-plugin/CONTRIBUTING.md

 # Maintainers

-For becoming a maintenainer, please open an issue with template "Request to become maintainer"
+For becoming a maintenainer, please open an issue with title "Request to become maintainer/contributor"